hello-chou/M3DSRec/README.md

 # M3DSRec
 # Introduction
-This work is currently under review at TOIS (ACM Transactions on Information Systems).
+This work is accepted at TOIS (ACM Transactions on Information Systems).

 Note: The file alltoone.py corresponds to the implementation of M3DSRec.